Signed in as:

 We are privileged to work with volunteers who support our work in many ways.
 We want to express our gratitude to our volunteers for lending their time and energy to pursue FP/Earth’s mission.

-Myriam Adi studies in biopharmaceutical science at the University of Ottawa.
+Myriam Adi was studying biopharmaceutical science at the University of Ottawa when she volunteered with us.
 Her role at FP/Earth was to help translating the website from English to French.
 She also helped to update the website.

-Nura Mesoud is currently completing her second Bachelor’s of Science in Ophthalmic medical technology at the University of Ottawa.
+Nura Mesoud was completing her second Bachelor’s of Science in Ophthalmic medical technology at the University of Ottawa when she volunteered with us.
 Over the 2020 summer, she volunteered as a research assistant and assisted with updating the FP/Earth database by screening articles.

-Aritshana Kathiresu is currently completing her degree in Honours Health Science at the University of Ottawa.
+Aritshana Kathiresu was completing her degree in Honours Health Science at the University of Ottawa when she volunteered with us.
 She decided to work on FP/Earth because she was interested in how family planning affects environmental factors such as environmental degradation, water scarcity, and resource consumption.
 As a Research Assistant, she primarily worked on a literature search to identify articles relevant to the FP/Earth.

-Kesiena Obroku is a final year student in Biochemistry at the University of Ottawa.
+Kesiena Obroku was a final year student in Biochemistry at the University of Ottawa when she volunteered with us.
 Kesiena is interested in environmental studies.
 She helped with the literature search and database creation.

-Natalia Rojas Villa is currently completing her Honours Bachelor of Social Science in International Development and Globalization with French Immersion at the University of Ottawa.
+Natalia Rojas Villa was completing her Honours Bachelor of Social Science in International Development and Globalization with French Immersion at the University of Ottawa when she volunteered with us.
 She decided to volunteer as a research assistant with FP/Earth given her interest in the intersection of public health and the environment.
 During her time with FP/Earth, she has helped create and update the new website.

-Dana Dayeh is a student at the University of Ottawa pursuing an Honours Bachelor’s of Science degree in Biopharmaceutical Science.
+Dana Dayeh was a student at the University of Ottawa pursuing an Honours Bachelor’s of Science degree in Biopharmaceutical Science when she volunteered with us.
 Her role in FP/Earth was to research the literature to identify articles relevant to the fulfillment of reproductive rights with links to environmental sustainability.
 She also helped in the database creation process.

-Hiba Zafar is doing her Honours Bachelor of Health Science at the University of Ottawa.
+Hiba Zafar was doing her Honours Bachelor of Health Science at the University of Ottawa when she volunteered with us.
 She has volunteered at FP/Earth as a research assistant doing literature reviews and contact tracing.
 She believes it is essential that we study and try to understand these ideologies in order to provide better reproductive and contraceptive health care.

 Robert Engelman is a Senior Fellow at the Population Institute and an adviser to FP/Earth.
 A former president of the Worldwatch Institute, Bob launched the Family Planning and Environmental Sustainability Assessment in 2014 with support from the United Nation’s Fund Universal Access Project, the Wallace Global Fund and the Turner Foundation.
 He is a long-time researcher, writer and author on connections between reproductive health, gender, population and the environment.